 In Singapore, the first case of coronavirus infection was recorded on January 23.
 It was reported by the Ministry of Health of Singapore (MOH).
 According to the ministry, the patient was a 66-year-old resident of Wuhan who came to Singapore with his family on January 20.
 The man had a fever and a cough; he was hospitalized on January 22.
 As of now, he is discharged.

 As of May 5 , Singapore has recorded a total of 19, 410 cases — making Singapore the country with the 26th highest number of confirmed cases in the world with USA, Spain, Italy, UK, France, Germany, and Russia leading this list.
 The first few patients in Singapore were tourists from Wuhan.
 But on Feb 3, local transmissions were identified; and by Feb 8, those infections exceeded patients who were infected abroad.
 As of May 5, 1, 519 patients have been discharged from the hospital after their recovery.
 However, about 20 patients are still in critical condition.
 Because of its robust and fast response, Singapore has recorded only 18 deaths.

 Due to the fast spread of coronavirus, the MOH has just raised the Disease Outbreak Response System Condition (DORSCON) level from yellow to orange.
 The decision was taken after several cases of coronavirus infection in Singapore were confirmed to have no connection to previous cases or to travel to mainland China.

-Following this, the ministry implemented a number of measures that were made effective immediately.
+Following this, the ministry implemented a number of measures to curb the rise during the first wave of the pandemic that were made effective immediately.

 Temperature-taking at workplaces